 Welcome to Roadkill Art

-A free app made for easily finding and reporting roadkill.
+A free app made for easily finding roadkill.

 In 1899 America put it's first car on the road.
 In 1913 Henry Ford introduced mass production.
 In the 1920’s car speed was 30-40 mph, the decade creating roadkill.
 In the 1930’s with cars up to 50-60 mph, (pictured) big game deer, was included in the list of fallen animals.
 In 1950 with 152 M cars on US roads, bans to outlaw taking roadkill began.
 In the 1960’s cars over took hunting as the biggest demise of wildlife.
 Today due to legislators, animal activist and technology, roadkill bans are replaced with laws and regulations designed by each states Natural Resource Departments.
-US roads produce any where north of 90 million pounds of game meat for the taking annually.
-The Roadkill Art App list every states Roadkill Laws and Regulations, click 'the star' at the bottom of the 'Map View’ page.
-The only place for cumulative US updated roadkill laws.
+US roads produce any where north of 90 million lbs of game meat annually.
+The Roadkill Art App list every states Roadkill Regulations, the only place for cumulative US updated roadkill laws.

 Game meat is packed with Omega-3.
 The highest proportion of Omega-3 comes from wild animals that have grown up eating grass and other vegetation.
 Omega-3 has been reported to offer many health benefits such as brain health helping fight depression and anxiety which improves moods, cognitive decline and symptoms of ADHD are reduced and memory is improved.